Danby (CDP), Vermont

 Danby is an unincorporated village and census-designated place (CDP) in the towns of Danby and Mount Tabor, Rutland County, Vermont, United States.
 As of the 2020 census, it had a population of 200.

+Geography

 The CDP is in southern Rutland County, split evenly between the town of Danby to the west and the town of Mount Tabor to the east.
 U.S. Route 7 passes through the east side of the community, leading north 9 mi to Wallingford and south 13 mi to Manchester Center.

 Danby is bordered to the east by Otter Creek, the longest river entirely in Vermont, 6 mi north of its headwaters in Dorset.